TonySD/FlagFarm/README.md

-# Flag farm for A/D games
+# Flag farm for A/D games with ForcAD platform

 made by TonySD